SCBIT-YYLab/DysRegSig/README.md

 ## Usage

-This package offers offer several methods for gene dysreualtion analysis, and subsequent analysis toos for gene dysregulations.
+This package offers several methods for gene dysreualtion analysis, and subsequent analysis toos for the identified gene dysregulations.
 The more details about uasge of **DysRegSig** can be found:

 ```{r, eval = FALSE}
 vignette("DysRegSig")